New to Teaching

 - Friday Free-for-all (Weekly online support for the Blackboard learning environment at 12 noon (NSW time))

-While the workshop is designed for staff who are new to SCU, all academic staff including casual staff can attend.
+While the workshops are designed for staff who are new to SCU, all academic staff including casual staff can attend.
+The workshops will include opportunities to:

 - experience interactive content in the ‘New to Teaching at SCU’ Blackboard site